puzanovkirill/puzanovkirill/README.md

 ---

 ### 💡 What I like to do:
-- Making interfaces less annoying.
+- Making interfaces less annoying
-- Exploring how things work under the hood.
+- Exploring how things work under the hood
-- Writing code that doesn't scare me (or others).
+- Writing code that doesn't scare me (or others)
-- Learning new tools, breaking them, and fixing them.
+- Learning new tools, breaking them, and fixing them

 ---